Skip to the main content.

 Attack Surface Intelligence dashboard showing Vulnerability scores

-This new feature from ASI tells her visually and without thirty-thousand clicks which type of threat is affecting her risk score.
+This new feature from ASE tells her visually and without thirty-thousand clicks which type of threat is affecting her risk score.
 Her next obvious step is to click through to Risks Discovered from Vulnerabilities and intuitively find that one critical risk amongst 17 others.

 Attack Surface Intelligence dashboard showing Vulnerability scores

-Categorization of risks by severity across four new levels in ASI --- Critical, High, Medium, and Low --- lets you see risks that matter the most without going through alert contexts and lines of text.
+Categorization of risks by severity across four new levels in ASI Critical, High, Medium, and Low lets you see risks that matter the most without going through alert contexts and lines of text.

 Curious about this particular risk, Jill then flips to the Overview section—note how ASI has automatically bumped up the Vulnerability risk type to 96—to find the Vulnerable Services Check crying bloody murder, an apt exaggeration for some high-risk alerts that are demanding attention.
 She notes 61 vulnerabilities across 453 services—read: apps—remain unpatched.